DECEMBER 26 Mon St Stephen, 1st Martyr Feast Acts 6:8-10; 7:54-59/Mt 10:17-22

-29 Wed Fifth Day within the Octave of the Nativity of the Lord
+29 Thu Fifth Day within the Octave of the Nativity

 Solemnity Nm 6:22-27/Gal 4:4-7/Lk 2:16-21

-Christmas is over today for many people.
-They’re ready to take the tree down and put the decorations away.
-But the mystery of Christmas is too big for a one day celebration; that’s why the church prepares for this celebration through the four weeks of Advent and continues through the days of the Christmas season till the Feast of the Epiphany.
+Christmas is over today for many people, who quickly take the tree down and put the decorations away.
+But the mystery of Christmas is too big for a one day celebration, so the church celebrates it through the four weeks of Advent and continues through the days of the Christmas season till the Feast of the Epiphany.